NuGet/Insights/docs/new-driver.md

 1. Complete the catalog scan by running the worker
 1. Verify the results in Azure Storage (likely Azurite)
 1. Add integration tests
-1. Update the [drivers list](../README.md#drivers) to mention your driver
+2. Update the [drivers list](../docs/drivers/README.md) to mention your driver
-2. If outputting CSVs, update [ImportTo-Kusto.ps1](../scripts/Kusto/ImportTo-Kusto.ps1) and [compare.kql](../scripts/Kusto/compare.kql) with your new tables
 3. Submit a 🆒 PR

 ## "Figure it out yourself" flow